hajedkh/hajedkh/README.md

 - 👋 Hi, I’m @hajedkh
 - 👀 I’m interested in Software development, DevOps and Cloud Technologies.
 - 🌱 I’m currently learning Cloud technologies.
-- 💞️ I’m looking to collaborate on anything that looks interesting to me.
+- 💞️ I’m looking to collaborate on anything that makes life easier.
 - 📫 How to reach me ? -> Kh.hajed@gmail.com

 <!---